weaviate/weaviate-io/developers/weaviate/model-providers/imagebind/embeddings-multimodal.md

 #### Configure the integration

-To use this integration, you must configure the container image of the CLIP model, and the inference endpoint of the containerized model.
+To use this integration, you must configure the container image of the ImageBind model, and the inference endpoint of the containerized model.

-The following example shows how to configure the CLIP integration in Weaviate:
+The following example shows how to configure the ImageBind integration in Weaviate:

 <Tabs groupId="languages">
 <TabItem value="docker" label="Docker">